 There is a more serious – bordering on taboo- use of this tech for a person’s digital surrogate, but mentioning it would be a major spoiler for those interested in reading about Memories with Maya.

 – An iphone camera “maps” the room (in the book – Dan and Krish use a kinect like device)

 – The “camera’s” position is located and any 3D object can be locked to it – in this case the Digital Surrogate of another person – augments the live camera view at correct depth.

-– Wearing a See-through visor (Vuzix makes a Digital see-thru one as do others) a wearer can see another person in the room.
+– Wearing a See-through visor (Vuzix makes a Digital see-thru as well as announcing an optical see-thru version) a wearer can see another person in the room.